jd-solanki/anu/docs/guide/components/menu.md

 <!-- 👉 Transition -->
 ::::card Transition

 `AMenu` also support transition.
-Default transition is `slide-up`.
+Default transition is `slide-y`.
 Set it to available transition to use different transition. e.g. `transition="fade"`.

 To disable the transition you can set `transition` prop to `null`.